Cal-Sonic/Meshage_PR/README.md

 # Meshage_PR

-**Meshage_PR** is a modern, forensics-inspired PyQt6 application for visually exploring and analyzing Meshtastic device SQLite databases extracted from mobile devices.
-It provides a sleek, user-friendly interface for digital investigators, hobbyists, and anyone interested in Meshtastic mesh network data.
+**Meshage_PR** is a PyQt6 application for parsing Meshtastic device SQLite databases extracted from mobile devices.

 ---